nathankerr/bookmaker/README.md

 ## Perfect bound books

 Books are designed to be perfect bound with 1 sheet signatures.
-To do this, fold each page in half, stack the pages together, and glue.
+To do this, fold each page in half, stack the pages together, and bind.

 Hamish MacDonald made a tutorial on [perfect bound books.](http://www.hamishmacdonald.com/books/books/DIYbook_ep17.php)